smiths/swhs/Program/CCode/README.md

 The software testing for SWHS uses the Unity C testing framework.
 To run the tests on the software, execute the following command from this directory:

 - make -f Makefile.txt tests

+To remove all of the generated files from your directory after running the software, use the following command:

+- make -f Makefile.txt clean